“Go to school, get a good job, and make a lot of money.”

 THE EVIL PLAN

 It was within all of this chaos that I realized that I had to do something different.
 I had to break away from this matrix.
 I saw what was heading my way at the end of the tunnel… momma’s house.
 So I began planning.
 I started reading more books and blogs than ever before.
 I spent every waking moment thinking, writing, reading, praying and strategizing.
 It was at this point that I had to embrace my longterm dream to be an entrepreneur.
-I couldn’t wait, hoping things would line up on their own.
+I had deferred this dream, hoping things would line up on their own.
 Reality was proving that it wasn’t.
 I had always admired people who took matters into their own hands and created their own careers, but it became very real to me that I couldn’t continue to push this off just so I could keep having fun as a college student.
-Reality set in and I began to dream more then than ever before.
-I asked more questions and challenged my own dreams in light of reality.
+Reality set in and I began to dream more than ever before.
+I asked more questions and challenged my dreams in light of reality.

 - – - – -